josephsavona/valuable/README.md

 - `list.pop()` - removes the last item of the list and returns its literal value (normal JavaScript value)
 - `list.shift()` - removes the first item of the list and returns its literal value (normal JavaScript value)
 - `list.destroy()` - removes all listeners and cleans up the object to ensure no memory leaks

+# Inspired By

+Valuable is inspired by and improves upon the following libraries:
+- Backbone - Valuable adds automatic wrapping of nested objects/arrays
+- Cortex - Valuable is similar but provides a clearer API and more data types
+- Observ - Valuable adds automatic wrapping of nested objects/arrays

 # License